microsoft/react-native-windows-samples/docs/native-modules-csharp-codegen.md

 If you create a new project from template (the recommended way), there is nothing you need to do to take advantage of this new feature, it is enabled by default.

 ## Return to use reflection
-If prefer to use the previous reflection logic you can do so by edditting the msbuild project and add:
+If prefer to use the previous reflection logic you can do so by editing the MSBuild project (the `.vcxproj` or `.csproj` file) and add:

 ```diff
    <PropertyGroup>